Blog

 A large amount of data involves multiple operations that may affect the system stability.
 Therefore, a1qa’s experts recommend checking the software response to a heavy load and identifying the peak number of simultaneous sessions before the product goes into production.

 a1qa helped ensure flawless operation of the medical system applying the user behavior approach.
-Simulating real users’ actions, the experts gauged the velocity of the system reaction to operations and analyzed its behaviour under a certain load.
+Simulating real users’ actions, the experts gauged the velocity of the system reaction to operations and analyzed its behavior under a certain load.

 Testing big data